minima-global/minidocs/docs/runanode/selectplatform/linuxvpsservice.md

 EOF
 ```

-7. Edit the file to change the password, use the arrow keys to go to `yourpasswordhere` and set a secure password of **at least 12 characters using a-z, A-Z and 0-9 characters only.**
+To reopen the file if required:
 ```
 sudo nano /etc/systemd/system/minima.service
 ```

-8. Press `ctrl-X` then `Y` then press enter to save
+use `ctrl-X` then `Y` then press enter to save changes.

-9. Switch to the minima user and go to the home directory
+6. Switch to the minima user and go to the home directory

 ```
 sudo su minima